 We will devote our last class to reviewing the case studies you have researched for your 5-page papers, due on this day.
-Be prepared to hold forth on your case study for a couple of minutes, and to field any questions your colleagues may have.
+Be prepared to present a Lightning Talk, and to field any questions your colleagues may have.

 Additional Info